 Independent rental insurance companies offer annual insurance policies much cheaper than rental agencies.
 With annual policies from ~$42+, this can easily be more cost-wise especially if you are making multiple bookings over a year.
 ICarHireInsurance and Insurance4CarHire are two recommended options recommended by The Guardian.

-- Upgrade or not to Upgrade.
 Now, if booking the cheapest car rental possible is not your objective, upgrade away!
-If savings is what you’re after though, book economy or compact cars and avoid upgrades (whether free or offered), as this usually means you’re getting a less fuel efficient car.
+If savings is what you’re after though, book economy or compact cars and avoid upgrades (whether free or offered), as this usually means you’re getting a less fuel-efficient car.

 Other fine prints to watch for:

 - Are there mileage restrictions on the booking?
-We’ve been burned by exceeding mileage limits and were charged a dollar amount per excess kilometres.
+We’ve been burned by exceeding mileage limits and were charged a dollar amount per excess kilometers.
 Ouch!